 Because of the high quality of cacao used, this bar doesn’t come cheap.
 Fourteen ounces for $39 might not be the most budget-friendly, but considering the history of this tradition, the direct, single-origin sourced product is worth the cost.

 Overall, there are many different ways to immerse yourself in the combined effects of cacao and shrooms, whether you’re interested in physical wellness or mental expansion.
+From dried mushrooms with CBD gummies to dark chocolate magic mushroom chocolate bars, there are a lot of options for stacking and dosage.

 However, if you choose to partake, it’s important to remember the true yore of this tradition.
 Westerners should acknowledge that the modern ways we engage in this ritual are separate from its ancient history.
 Still, that doesn’t reduce the meaning you’ll derive from experiencing this timeless pairing.